How to Get Your Baby to Sleep on Their Own Without a Fight.

 And then it would be a fight to get him to sleep.

-Eventually, even though when I was pregnant I swore we wouldn’t do it – I would just end up bringing our son into bed with us and co-sleeping.
-But, after co-sleeping for a few weeks and realizing it was just a temporary solution to a problem that would continue to persist if we didn’t nip it in the heel now, I started desperately trying to find out how to get baby to sleep in the crib after co-sleeping.
-Anytime we tried, he would cry and cry, and it felt like it was going to be an impossible task.
+Eventually, even though when I was pregnant I swore we wouldn’t do it – if our son just wasn’t sleeping at night, I would bring him into bed with us and we would co-sleep.
+But, after co-sleeping for a few weeks and realizing it was just a temporary solution to a problem that would continue to persist if we didn’t nip it in the butt now, I started desperately trying to find out how to get baby to sleep in the crib after co-sleeping.

 For weeks we struggled with this, and it wasn’t until I learned to look for his early signs of being tired and start getting him ready for his nap right then that we finally stopped having such a hard time with bedtime.